The following article gives some practical tips on organizing a production schedule and production planning:

 The more you divide your production into tiny elements, detailed workstations, tens of minute operations, even when you have good intentions to tackle all the problems with your production scheduling software, there is some risk that you and your employees might feel overwhelmed by data provided, stuck in numerous columns, hundreds of orders.
 As a result, things that seemed easy previously now might appear to be complicated or chaotic.

 On the other hand, a simplified production schedule might seem more transparent at first sight, but it does DOESN’T GIVE you any added value.
-Because the production schedule is too general, you or your workers must physically go to the production hall to check what’s going on there.
+Because the production schedule is too general, you or your workers must physically go to the production hall to check what’s happening there.

 AN EXAMPLE: If you operate in a paint shop, where each element has to be first prepared for painting, then painted for the first time, sanded, painted for the second time, and finally is ready for annealing, if you have only one operation named “Paint shop” it won’t do the trick.
 Tens of orders in different stages of the painting process will mix.
 When you intend to see when, for example, the rim order will be ready, all you will see in the system is that the order is in progress at the “Paint shop.”
 It won’t tell you how advanced the work is or whether the order is stuck somewhere between sanding and second painting operations.